RenderKit/embree/doc/src/api/rtcInitIntersectArguments.md

 The argument filter function is invoked for each geometry for which it got explicitely enabled using the `rtcSetGeometryEnableFilterFunctionFromArguments` function.
-The invokation of the argument filter function can also get enfored for a ray by using the `RTC_INTERSECT_CONTEXT_FLAG_INVOKE_ARGUMENT_FILTER` argument flag.
+The invokation of the argument filter function can also get enfored for each geometry using the `RTC_INTERSECT_CONTEXT_FLAG_INVOKE_ARGUMENT_FILTER` argument flag.
 This argument filter function is invoked as a second filter stage after the per-geometry filter function is invoked.
 Only rays that passed the first filter stage are valid in this second filter stage.
 Having such a per ray-query filter function can be useful to implement modifications of the behavior of the query, such as collecting all hits or accumulating transparencies.

 The `intersect` member specifies the user geometry callback to get invoked for each user geometry encountered during traversal.
 The user